Pierre mayor: no city code for COVID

 “For individual citizens, please continue personal responsibility and avoid gathering in groups of 10 or more people.
 I also encourage you to continue practicing social distancing and remember to wash hands and to stay home when you’re not feeling well.”

 “This is a difficult time for all of us.
-It’s important that we continue to support each other,” Harding said.
+It’s important that we continue to support each other,” Harding added.
 “That means supporting our local businesses, taking care of our personal health, and checking in on neighbors, friends and family.
-This situation remains dynamic and the City will continue to reevaluate processes and adapt as the situation evolves.”
+This situation remains dynamic and the city will continue to reevaluate processes and adapt as the situation evolves.”

 Post a comment as